eboto/sslol/README.md

     that they don't yet have CA-signed certs.

   * I use it to make terrible, life-altering mistakes.

+**I already use a custom KeyStore / TrustStore.
+Will SSLOL work?**

+Any private keys in your custom KeyStore will be broken in the SSLOL playground, along with your sense of professional responsibility.

+If you have a custom KeyStore that contains nothing but certs, then include it in SSLOL like this:
+`SSLOL load "path/to/my/keystore.jks" trust "evil.com" inPlayground { /* nothin' but trouble */ }`

 **How do you suggest using SSLOL?**